kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 {% include_relative exercises/1_09.html %}

 ## Volumes Part 1 ##

-Storage in Kubernetes is **hard**.
+There are two things that are known to be difficult with Kubernetes.
+First is networking.
+Thankfully we can avoid most of the networking difficulties unless we were going to setup our own cluster.
+If you're interested you can watch this Webinar on "[Kubernetes and Networks: Why is This So Dang Hard?](https://www.youtube.com/watch?v=GgCA2USI5iQ)" but we'll skip most of the topics discussed in the video.
+The other of the most difficult things is **storage**.

 In part 1 we will look into a very basic method of using storage and return to this topic later.
-Where almost everything else in Kubernetes is very much dynamic, moving between nodes and replicating with ease, storage does not have the same possibilities.
+Where almost everything else in Kubernetes is very much dynamic, moving between nodes and replicating with ease, storage does not have the same possibilities. "[Why Is Storage On Kubernetes So Hard?](https://softwareengineeringdaily.com/2019/01/11/why-is-storage-on-kubernetes-is-so-hard/)" provides us a wide angle on the difficulties and the different options we have to overcome them.

 There are multiple types of volumes and we'll get started with two of them.